-Our curriculum in the Primary School is engaging, relevant, challenging and significant for students in the 3.5-12 age range, (Early Years 1 – PYP 6).
+Our curriculum in the Primary School is engaging, relevant, challenging and significant for students in the 2 -12 age range, (Nursery – PYP 6).
 The Primary Years Programme (PYP) focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is defined by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, with a powerful emphasis on inquiry-based learning.

 The PYP provides a curriculum framework of 5 essential elements: